N2CON TECHNOLOGY

 Ransomware Preparedness: Beyond Backups

-Ransomware readiness is mostly operational discipline: identity controls, patching, monitoring, and recovery you’ve practiced.
-If you only have “we back up” you don’t have a plan.
+Ransomware readiness is mostly operational discipline: identity controls, patching, monitoring, and recovery you've actually practiced.
+If your only defense is "we back up," you don't have a plan.
+You have a hope.

 Note: This is general information and not legal advice.